wjcrowcroft/MotionCAPTCHA/README.md

 MotionCAPTCHA is a jQuery CAPTCHA plugin that requires users to sketch the shape they see in the canvas in order to submit a form.

-At the moment, it's just a proof-of-concept, (no IE8 support) but the next releases will see progressive enhancement and the ability to use this in production environments as a serious CAPTCHA alternative.
+At the moment, it's just a proof-of-concept, (no IE support) but the next releases will see progressive enhancement and the ability to use this in production environments as a serious CAPTCHA alternative.

 ### [Demo](http://josscrowcroft.com/demos/motioncaptcha/ "MotionCAPTCHA Demo") &bull; [Homepage / Screenshots](http://josscrowcroft.com/projects/motioncaptcha-jquery-plugin/ "MotionCAPTCHA - Joss Crowcroft")

-Don't try to use MotionCAPTCHA v0.1 in production.
+Don't try to use MotionCAPTCHA v0.2 in production - watch and wait for the full release!

 **Update:** people seem to be interested enough in this as a concept, so I've sketched out the next few weekends to work on this and turn it into a production-ready CAPTCHA alternative.. hit 'watch' to stay updated.

-The response has been much more awesome than I had anticipated - thanks everyone!

 Please try it out, suggest features and report bugs - if you want to help out turning this thing into a reality, fork away.